BG production warning knocks FTSE off 3-week highs

 "We've seen a selloff and it's starting to test down towards 6,500 so it seems that some of that better-than-expected Chinese data has been clouded by Syria," said Brenda Kelly, analyst at IG Markets.
 "As long as we can stay above the 6,500 level, the bias is still to the upside for the market."

-Aside from the top risers and fallers, volumes on the market were limited, with activity on the FTSE 100 at only around 80 percent of its 90-day daily average.
+Aside from the top risers and fallers, volumes on the market were limited, with activity on the FTSE 100 just over half the 90-day daily average with around an hour of the session left.

 Alongside waiting for developments in Syria, some investors were also staying out of the market to wait for more clarity on whether the U.S. Federal Reserve will scale back its stimulus programme as soon as this month and, if so, by how much.
-(Editing by Catherine Evans)
+(Editing by Hugh Lawson)

 * Waha Oil Co production reduced by 35,000 bpd as precaution (Adds Waha output cut, NOC official's comment, detail on tankers)